Login or Register for FREE!

 Last edited by sklegg.
 Register to edit

-Tags: cq call signs operating procedures arrl chapter 6 arrl module 14
+Tags: cq call signs operating procedures section6.6

 What is a band plan, beyond the privileges established by the FCC?